tim-schneider/nexus-ansible-collection/docs/README.md

 The order of the group_vars is important since the dictionaries will be passed through as-is to the Nexus API.

 ## Missing support on API
-- setting content disposition on maven groups
+- setting content disposition on maven groups (and therefore can not be set through this role)
-- setting layout policy on maven groups
+- setting layout policy on maven groups (and therefore can not be set through this role)
-- setting version policy on maven groups
+- setting version policy on maven groups (and therefore can not be set through this role)
-- httpclient.authentication.password cant be fetched through API
+- httpclient.authentication.password cant be fetched through API (and therefore not updated through this role) but it can be set for new repos
-- create cleanup policy for format 'all'
+- create cleanup policy for format 'all' (and therefore can not be created through this role)
-- useTrustStoreForIndexAccess docker proxy
+- useTrustStoreForIndexAccess docker proxy (and therefore can not be set through this role)
-- yumsigning cant be fetched through the API
+- yumsigning cant be fetched through the API (and therefore not updated through this role) but it can be set for new repos
-- raw.contentdisposition cant be fetched through api
+- raw.contentdisposition cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
-- aptSigning cant be fetched through api
+- aptSigning cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
-- conanProxy.conanVersion cant be fetched through API
+- conanProxy.conanVersion cant be fetched through API (and therefore not updated through this role) but it can be set for new repos

 # TODO: